 6A Art Survey I: Ancient - Medieval

 103A Roman Architecture

 103F Greek Art and Archaeology

-186B Seminar in Ancient Greek & Roman Art/Architecture: Roman Religion
+186B Seminar in Ancient Greek & Roman Art/Architecture - Topics: Roman Religion, Materiality of Religion

 2015-2016 Sacred Space: Archaeological, Architectural, and Theoretical Perspectives